- Agree and redirect, never argue!

 How You Can Apply It

-- Never argue with a costumer, agree and change his mind with questions instead
+- Never argue with a customer, agree and change his mind with questions instead

 - If you want to change someone’s mind don’t tell them about what’s bad, ask them about what’s bad and let them tell you

-It’s an audiobook and it doesn’t seem to follow a precise structure, it jumps a bit left and right which can make it slightly harder to follow
+It’s an audiobook and, like a few other Tony Robbins’ products, it doesn’t seem to follow a precise structure, it jumps a bit left and right which can make it slightly harder to follow

 Some great gold nuggets from Tony Robbins.